 Mr. Silver is also a member of the Council on Foreign Relations and serves on the board of the Lustgarten Pancreatic Cancer Foundation.

-Elected to the Board of Trustees in 2015, he serves on the Human Resources Committee and Undergraduate Education Committee.
+Elected to the Board of Trustees in 2015, he serves on the Undergraduate Education Committee and the Next Generation Living and Learning Experience Strategic Task Force.
 He previously served on the Facilities and Environment Committee.

 At Duke, Mr. Silver is a member of the Bostock Advisory Group and previously served on the Library Advisory Board from 2005-2011.